rvdz/hapycolor/docs_sources/source/targets.rst

     Plug 'hapycolor'

-To activate the generated colorscheme, use the command :vim:`colorscheme hapycolor` from the `Ex` command line or add it to your `vimrc`.
+To activate the generated colorscheme, use the command :vim:`colorscheme hapycolor` from the ``Ex`` command line or add it to your ``vimrc``.

-Currently, it supports 8bit and 24bit color terminals, but by default, vim only supports 8bit colors.
-If your terminal supports 24bit colors, it is highly advised to set the option :vim:`set termguicolor`, available since Vim 7.4, in your vimrc.
+Currently, it supports 8bit and 24bit color terminals.
+By default, vim only supports 8bit colors, but if your terminal supports 24bit colors, it is highly advised to set the option :vim:`set termguicolor`, available since Vim 7.4, in your vimrc.

 .. todo:: Check if the option was introduced with Vim 7.4

-.. _Wallpaper:

 Wallpaper
 ---------